 In 2016 I selected some of my best interviews with veterans and published them into a printed book.
 I self-published (that means I hired my own designer and printer) because that took only three months, as opposed to three years if I had gone with a traditional publisher.
 At the time, fourteen of the 28 veterans I interviewed were still living and I wanted them to have the book in their hands.

 On the cover are two of my favourite veterans, shown on their wedding day.
 Stocky Edwards from my home town of Battleford, Saskatchewan is Canada’s greatest living fighter ace, and Toni trained as a nurse during her years in the air force.
 They still live in their own home in Comox, B.C.

-Questions about my new novel, Wildwood:
+FAQ about my second novel, Wildwood:

 Wildwood is a contemporary novel with a strong historical background.
 This book departs from my former wartime era to explore an earlier aspect of Canadian history, pioneer life in the Peace River, Alberta area.
-Wildwood tells the story of a single mother from the big city of Phoenix, Arizona who inherits an abandoned farm in the remote backwoods north of Peace River, Alberta, on condition that she and her little girl survive for one year living off the grid.
+Wildwood tells the story of a single mother named Molly from the big city of Phoenix, Arizona who inherits an abandoned farm in the remote backwoods north of Peace River, Alberta, on condition that she and her little girl Bridget survive for one year living off the grid.